Singapore National Day rally: In 1991, second Prime Minister Goh Chok Tong delivered his maiden speech at the National Day Rally. He "spoke with a self-deprecating humour that heralded a new, gentler style of governance", which he underscored by remarking, "I am not going to follow [Lee Kuan Yew's] act. I am going to walk my own way."2002 National Day Rally

 At the 2002 rally, Prime Minister Goh Chok Tong remarked, "Fair-weather Singaporeans will run away whenever the country runs into stormy weather.
 I call them 'quitters'.
 Fortunately, 'quitters' are in the minority.
 The majority of Singaporeans are 'stayers'...
 As we say in Hokkien, 'pah see buay zao'."
 His labels generated "much discussion".

 2004 National Day Rally

-In 2004, Prime Minister Lee Hsien Loong made his maiden address at the National Day Rally.
+In 2004, third Prime Minister Lee Hsien Loong made his maiden address at the National Day Rally.
 However, rather than deliver a "cautious speech", he "surprised many by slaughtering a few sacred cows".
 He promoted a new "teach less, learn more" education policy, introduced a shortened five-day work week for the Civil Service, and most controversially, mooted the idea of casinos in Singapore.
 In 1970, Prime Minister Lee Kuan Yew's response to casinos in Singapore had been "no, not over my dead body", though the elder Lee had since changed his mind.